 As you can see, staying one week in Lake Garda (or even longer) is not boring at all.
 With a great Lake Garda itinerary, it is just the perfect amount of time to see and experience the many fun activities and places Lake Garda has to offer.

-Hopefully, this post has helped you finding out about the best things to do – whether you have 1 day or more time to spend here, it definitely is worth a trip.
+Hopefully, this post has helped you find out about the best things to do – whether you have 1 day or more time to spend here, it definitely is worth a trip.